turingschool/curriculum/source/academy/workshops/csv/iii.markdown

     test/integration_test.rb:8:in `new'
     test/integration_test.rb:8:in `phone_book'
     test/integration_test.rb:12:in `test_lookup_by_last_name'
 ```

-We're calling the `EntryRepository.new` wrong.
+Somewhere in this mess, we're calling the `EntryRepository.new` wrong.
+Tracing
+through the stacktrace suggests that it all starts when we call

-The test calls `PhoneBook.new` which uses the default value for the
+`PhoneBook.new` without any parameters.
+This uses the default value for the
 repository, which is `EntryRepository.in('./data')`.

-The `in` method looks
+The `in` method looks like this:
-like this:

 ```ruby
 def self.in(dir)